webplatform/docs/css/atrules/keyframes/index.md

 |Notes_rows={{Compatibility Notes Row
 |Browser=iOS Safari
 |Version=all
-|Note=Only some properties are hardware accelerated, this is also the case with transitions.
+|Note=Only some properties are hardware accelerated, this is also the case with [[css/properties/transition|transitions]].
 Known properties are: opacity, translate3d.
 There may be more, but it is hard to find documentation for this.
 }}
 }}
 {{See_Also_Section